yerramsaiteja/Indian-Agriculture-Crop-Prediction/README.md

 1. Executive Summary:
-This project aims to leverage historical agricultural data from India to predict crop yields using machine learning techniques and visualize the results through interactive dashboards in PowerBI.
+This project aims to leverage historical agricultural data from India to predict crop yields using and visualize the results through interactive dashboards in
+PowerBI.
 By analyzing data spanning from 1997 to 2020, the project seeks to provide valuable insights into agricultural trends, supporting better decision-making for farmers, policymakers, and researchers.